 Uribe’s party were already uneasy over the JEP, but now has real reason to panic because of the bulk of war crimes linked to the former president and his shady associates.

-If Vargas goes full force, Duque won’t just be a powerless president, but the CD could see heavy losses at the local elections in October when they are confronted with Vargas’ army of electoral barons.
+If Vargas goes full force, Duque won’t just be a powerless president, but the CD could see heavy losses at the local elections in October when they are confronted with Vargas’ army of electoral barons who owe favors.